Reduce how much you pay for your Netflix subscription.

 Similarly if you want HD and no adverts on your NOW pass that’s another £6 a month.
 And it’s often possible to get cheaper NOW packages direct with NOW – that might not be the case if you pay via your BT bill.

 You’ll also need to factor in if you can get broadband for less elsewhere, and that you’ll be tied in for two years.
-Oh, and prices will go up by 3.9% in March 2023!
+Oh, and prices will likely go up in spring 2024!

 Sadly Netflix stopped the free trial in the UK in late 2019, though there are occasional offers.